FroZnShiva/base16-textual/README.md

 These styles are ready-to-use.
 If you want to customize them, see [base16-builder-textual](https://github.com/FroZnShiva/base16-builder-textual).

+If you like to report issues, please report them at  [base16-builder-textual/Issues](https://github.com/FroZnShiva/base16-builder-textual/issues).

 ## Installation

 Install the files according to the [Styles Documentation of Textual](http://www.codeux.com/textual/wiki/Styles.wiki)